GSA-TTS/FAC/docs/product/decisions/0004-P-migration-plan.md

 #### Important considerations to reach these goals:

-* RISK: Will we be able to retain resources, either on Census side or GSA side, to facilitate transition in April.
+* RISK: We need to retain resources, either on Census side or GSA side, to facilitate transition in April.
+We are exploring various ways we can keep them on to mitigate this risk.
 * Document how every field from the old system will or will not be migrated to and from the old system using the [FAC Field Rosetta Stone](https://docs.google.com/spreadsheets/d/1e-NQPeXk9pcQhA9PEbywkfoJa1bcTunKsVsBjqFYVK4/edit#gid=1955175057) document (internal, not public).